Htiango/Lyrics-Generator/job-assigning.md

 Do a classification to an input lyric to a specific genre.

-Choose 5 genre and labeling those lyrics.
-Run LSTM model to do the lyrics classification learning.
+Choose 3 genre and labeling those lyrics.
+Run CNN model to do the lyrics classification learning.
 Finally, we test our generated lyrics type using the classification we choose.

+CNN model architecture:

+text ==> embedding ==> convolution layer ==> max pooling ==> fully connected ==> fully connected ==> softmax